How Do I Begin Getting Out of Debt?

 Work with a credit counselor

 If you're having trouble with either of the first two steps, a certified credit counselor may be able to help.
 Credit counselors serve as educators and advocates, providing budget advice and resources.
-And if you need the extra help, they can set you up on a debt management plan and work with your creditors to reduce the interest rates on your unsecured debts.
+A credit counselor can help you navigate different ways to get out of debt and find the best solution for you.

 Best of all, a credit counseling session is free, so if you're feeling stuck it's a great way to get immediate, impactful assistance.